spatie/laravel-permission/docs/installation-laravel.md

         php artisan migrate

-7. Add the necessary trait to your User model.

-   Consult the Basic Usage section of the docs for how to get started using the features of this package.
+7. Add the necessary trait to your User model: Consult the Basic Usage section of the docs for how to get started using the features of this package.

 ### Default config file contents

-You can view the default config file contents at: https://github.com/spatie/laravel-permission/blob/master/config/permission.php
+You can view the default config file contents at:

+https://github.com/spatie/laravel-permission/blob/master/config/permission.php